MatiasFrank/scalgoproto/doc/compatibility.md

 * Add a new member to a table

-    You are allowed to add a new member to the bottom an existing table.
+    You are allowed to add a new member to the bottom of an existing table.
     Reading a new message with the old schema will ignore the member.
     Reading an old message with a new schema will give the member its default value.
     For optional members the "has" property will be false.